min9kwak/tumor-controller/README.md

 **Script:** `generate_controlnet.py`

 **Purpose:**
-Generate patient-specific healthy brain images by:
+Generate patient-specific pseudo-healthy brain images by:
 1. **Input**: Tumor-bearing MRI image
-2. **Prompt Reversal**: Use "healthy brain" prompt (opposite of training)
+2. **Prompt Reversal**: Use "pseudo-healthy brain" prompt (opposite of training)
 3. **⭐ Edge Flipping**: Flip edge map vertically to provide contralateral hemisphere guidance
-4. **Inpainting**: Generate healthy tissue in tumor region while preserving structure
+4. **Inpainting**: Generate pseudo-healthy tissue in tumor region while preserving structure

 > **💎 Key Innovation:**
 > We exploit the **approximate bilateral symmetry** of healthy brains.
 By flipping the edge map, we provide structural guidance from the healthy hemisphere to reconstruct the tumor-affected region.